nabto/nabto-embedded-sdk/platform_integration_steps/README.md

-# Platform Integration Guide
+# Platform Integration Step

-The platform integration guide consists of several steps.
+The platform integration steps consists of a process laid out by Nabto consting of several steps for easier integration.
 Each step introduces a bit more functionality.
 After the last step you have successfully created a platform integration for a nabto device library.